 Changing the default name is the most straightforward step to protect the router for your home internet service.
 The SSID (Service Set Identifier) is an alternative moniker.

-Change your Passcode and SSID to a lengthier phrase specific to that gadget.
-Useless details like your identity or birthdate should not be used during this procedure.
+Change your Password and SSID to a longer phrase specific to that gadget.
+Do not use useless details like your identity or birthdate during this procedure.

 2. Control who can access your wireless network

 Although it may seem apparent, avoid granting strangers a connection to your home router.
-Your data is more likely to be compromised if multiple persons access your wireless communication credentials.
+If multiple persons access your wireless communication credentials, your data is more likely to be compromised.

 3. Establish a guest network at home for cybersecurity

 You may ask yourself: What security should you use on your router?
 Allow people to join a guest Wi-Fi network rather than give your wireless password to anybody who asks for it.
-You can create a new Wi-Fi network with the guest connectivity choice that gives you a connection to the web but conceals any shared files, computers, storage systems, and access points linked to your main home router.
+With the guest connectivity choice, you can create a new Wi-Fi network that gives you a connection to the web but conceals any shared files, computers, storage systems, and access points linked to your main home router.

 4. Enable Wi-Fi network security

 The majority of WPA2 and WPA3 routers have an encryption setting.
 With your Internet address and network login information, you can visit the Wi-Fi settings on your router to enable this function.
-Any data exchanged among your device, and your wireless link is encrypted when you activate encryption for your Wi-Fi connection.
+When you activate encryption for your Wi-Fi connection, any data exchanged between your device and your wireless link is encrypted.

 This will stop unauthorized users from listening to your Wi-Fi connection before signing in.
-Remember that after you activate this, you’ll need to properly rejoin each item to your wireless connection.
+Remember that after you activate this, you’ll need to rejoin each item to your wireless connection properly.

 5. Enable the firewall on your router